dart-lang/build/scratch_space/README.md

 constructor takes zero arguments, so making one is as simple as doing `new ScratchSpace()`.

-In general you actually want to wrap a `ScratchSpace` in a `Resource`, so that you can re-use the scratch space across build steps in an individual build.
+In general, you should wrap a `ScratchSpace` in a `Resource`, so that you can re-use the scratch space across build steps in an individual build.
 This is safe to do since you are not allowed to overwrite files within a build.

 This should look something like the following: